PuceBaboon/ESP8266-DS3231/README.md

 ![The modified DS3231 Module](https://www.pucebaboon.com/images/DS3231-mod.jpg)

-As you can see from this image, pin-2 (VDD) of the DS3231 has been disconnected from the PCB, so the chip cannot get its positive supply voltage from the main project battery (whether the P-MOSFET switch is on or off) and therefore operates permanently on current supplied by the coin-cell battery.
+As you can see from this image, pin-2 (VCC) of the DS3231 has been disconnected from the PCB and connected to ground, so the chip cannot get its positive supply voltage from the main project battery (whether the P-MOSFET switch is on or off) and therefore operates permanently on current supplied by the coin-cell battery.
 Other modifications include the removal of the current limiting resistor to permanently disable the power-on LED and the removal of the "charge" resistor to prevent any chance of the non-chargable CR2032 bursting.
+This particular module also has a ceramic capacitor across the battery, which can retain time settings while the battery is changed.

 #### Software Notes